 In a small study published in the Journal of Clinical Rheumatology in 2022, Miller, Albayda and Aucott found that even in patients with PILA who seemed to be getting better, musculoskeletal ultrasound showed otherwise: inflammation and damage to the joint were still happening.
 "The study didn't just show the usefulness of ultrasound to confirm the presence of inflammatory arthritis and guide management; it also highlighted areas of unmet need."
-In many patients who are treated for Lyme arthritis with antibiotics, ongoing pain, swelling or stiffness are thought to be the result of damage to the joint, which has turned into secondary osteoarthritis (the kind of wear-and-tear arthritis many people develop over time).
+In many patients who are treated for Lyme arthritis with antibiotics. ongoing pain, swelling or stiffness are thought to be the result of damage to the joint, which has turned into secondary osteoarthritis (the kind of wear-and-tear arthritis many people develop over time).
 But in some of these patients, the ultrasound showed spots of tenacious but very subtle inflammation.
+And when these patients were treated with hydroxychloroquine or methotrexate, an immune-suppressing medication - instead of further antibiotics or intraarticular corticosteroids (used to treat osteoarthritis) - they got better!
+"Our goal is to identify people who could potentially be helped by immune suppression, and intervene earlier to minimize joint damage," says Miller, who notes that this work is in its early days yet.
+He has applied for funding to study this on a larger scale.
+The good news about PILA is that "if you treat it, it can get better."

-And when these patients were treated with hydroxychloroquine or methotrexate, an How do you know whose knee is harboring secret inflammation?
+How do you know whose knee is harboring secret inflammation?
 It's not always evident on a physical exam - but it can't hide from ultrasound.